WebDevStudios/constant-contact-forms/readme.txt

 5. Basic Form

 == Changelog ==

+= 2.15.1 =
+* Fixed: Compatibility issues around Monolog logger and other plugins using different versions.
+* Fixed: PHP notice around custom fields if not managing to connect.
+* Fixed: CMB2 Attached Post potential conflict with other plugins.
+* Updated: aria-label wording for better compliance.

 = 2.15.0 =
 * Added: Moves PHP minimum requirement to version 8.1 or higher.